The Hitch

 Historical analogies explored in depth.
 When a pattern today rhymes with the past, we go back to the closest parallel and map it through a stakeholder-constraints framework.
 Who were the players?
 What trapped them?
 What was the binding constraint that made the outcome inevitable?
 Deep dives use the past to sharpen how you think about the present.

-How a Hitch Piece Gets Made
+How an Open Case Gets Made

 The Trigger